Garbage disposals often get a bad rap. Some people think we shouldn’t use them at all.

 Halloween is a wonderful holiday, and it can be terrifically fun to carve a pumpkin into a jack-o’-lantern.
 But don’t ever toss the pumpkin stems (or other parts you carve out — like those classic triangle eyes or the innards of stringy pulp and seeds) down your drain.
 These all are thick and will fight your disposal blades to the death — and they’ll win.

 The resulting repair bill will be spookier than any of the little monsters out trick-or-treating.

 You’d never put oyster, clam, lobster and crab shells down your disposal, right?
 One rule to keep in mind: If your teeth can’t crunch it up, don’t expect your disposal to do so.
 And there’s nothing fishy about that advice.

-Here’s a goes-without-saying tip: Never intentionally let non-food items — such as silverware or twist-ties or rubber bands — down the disposal.
-Sure they might slip into the sink when you’re rinsing off an ingredient or plate, but keep an eye on them so they don’t find their way into a running disposal.
+Here’s a “goes-without-saying” tip: Never intentionally put nonfood items — such as silverware or twist-ties or rubber bands — down the disposal.
+Sure, they might slip into the sink when you’re rinsing off a plate — if so, hit the off switch fast as you can.
+Better to keep an eye on them so they don’t find their way into a running disposal.

 Do you have handy tips for avoiding big plumbing problems?
 Share with us in comments below or on our Facebook page.

 How to find cheaper car insurance in minutes

 Getting a better deal on car insurance doesn't have to be hard.
 You can have The Zebra, an insurance comparison site compare quotes in just a few minutes and find you the best rates.
 Consumers save an average of $368 per year, according to the site, so if you're ready to secure your new rate, get started now.